Learning-from-the-curve/learning-from-the-curve/_posts/daily-updates/2020-04-01-COVID19-Daily-update-on-number-of-cases-and-deaths.md

 ##### 3.1 Number of cases, EU28

 Figure 7 shows the total number of cases by date for the 10 most infected countries in the EU28.
-The EU28 country with the most cases is Italy, with 105,792 total confirmed cases.
+The EU28 country with the most cases is Italy with 105,792 total confirmed cases.
 Second is Spain, with 94,417 confirmed cases, and Germany follows, with 67,366 cases.

 {% include plots/daily-update-2020-04-01/2020-04-01-cases_cum-dateRep-plain-EU28.html %}
 *Figure 7: Total cases by date, EU28 top 10.*

 Next, Figure 8 shows the total number of cases per million inhabitants, since the 100th case per million inhabitants for these most infected EU28 countries.
 Again, some countries are on a steeper path than Italy.
-As of today, Italy has 0.175% of its population officially infected.
+As of today, Vatican City has 0.751% of its population officially infected.

 {% include plots/daily-update-2020-04-01/2020-04-01-cases_per_mln_cum-after_100th_per_mlnEU28.html %}
 *Figure 8: Total cases since 100th case, per million inhabitants, EU28 top 10.*